kcolvin/SageMakerStudioLab1/README.md

-# SageMakerStudioLabs
+# SageMakerStudioLabs for GSE 580
-Repo for several SageMaker Studio Labs
+Repo for several SageMaker Studio Labs and Topics